freebootin/lab/freebsd-tricks/README.md

 I havn't tried it myself, but this should work for `zsh` also.

+Normally `less` prints escape sequences like `ESC[36m` raw on FreeBSD.
+You can fix this with the `-r` option.
+Alias `less` to `less -r`.

+For preprocessing, `lesspipe` is avalible for FreeBSD.
+While the package is called `lesspipe`, the actual executable is called `lesspipe.sh`, even though it contains a shebang line.
+You can use th regular Linux setup just use `lesspipe.sh` and change the absolute path values to BSD ones.

 ## Time and NTPD

 When you install FreeBSD you can select and option to enable ntpd at boot.
 This does not add time sync though.
 You should check `/etc/rc.conf` for the line `ntpd_sync_on_start="YES"` and add it if it's not there.